 Corporate acquisitions also involve risks relating to obligations and liabilities of the acquired entities.
 The Group has carried and will carry out financial, legal and commercial due diligence reviews of potential target companies if and to the extent deemed appropriate by the Group's management on a case-by-case basis, however, there is a risk that such reviews will fail to detect potential or actual exposures, which could cause future losses for the target company and thereby adversely affect the Group's result and financial position after such an acquisition has been completed.
 In addition, there is a risk that purchase agreement indemnities are unenforceable, limited or expired.
-The Group may not be able to obtain compensation from a seller of a business if a risk relating to the operation of the business prior to an acquisition were to materialise.
+The Group may not be able to obtain compensation from a seller of a business if a risk relating to the operation of the business prior to an acquisition were to materialize.
 Carrying out acquisitions is often an extensive and complicated process that includes various costs, such as financing costs as well as costs for financial, legal and other advisers.
-A large part of such costs is charged to the Group even if an acquisition, is not or cannot be completed.
-If identifying and examining potential acquisition targets and subsequent acquisitions prove significantly more expensive or take up a greater amount of management resources than expected, it may temporarily disrupt the Group's existing business operations, landition, the acquisition of less profitable businesses or resource-intensive expansions of the Group's existing business operations, particularly abroad and in connection with potential new market entries, could adversely affect the Group's short- and long-term profitability.
+A large part of such costs is charged to the Group ven if an acquisition, is not or cannot be completed.
+If identifying and examining potential acquisition targets and subsequent acquisitions prove significantly more expensive or take up a greater amount of management resources than expected, it may temporarily disrupt the Group's existing business operations, particularly abroad and in connection with potential new market entries, could adversely affect the Group's existing business operations, particularly abroad and in connection with potential new

-The Group may fail in integrating the acquired businesses into its existing organisation in a manner that supports the Group's business strategy
+The Group may fail in integrating the acquired businesses into its existing organization in a manner that supports the Group's business strategy

-For any acquisition to generate the targeted synergy benefits for the Group, it is essential that the Group succeeds in integrating the acquired businesses into its existing organisation in a manner that supports the Group's overall business strategy.
-The Group focuses on the long-term development of the acquired businesses using a highly decentralised management model with several independent subsidiaries, many of which have retained their existing management, brand and customer base following the acquisition and consolidation into the Group (this is particularly the case with the subsidiaries currently operating under PHM Holding Oy, see also "Risk factors - Risks associated with the Group's decentralised organisational structure").
+For any acquisition to generate the targeted synergy benefits for the Group, it is essential that the Group succeeds in integrating the acquired businesses into its existing organization in a manner that supports the Group's overall businesses strategy.
+The Group focuses on the long-term development of the acquired businesses using a highly decentralised management model with several independent subsidiaries, many of which have retained their existing management, brand and customer base following the acquisition and consolidation into the Group (see also "Risk factors - Risks associated with the Group's decentralised organizational structure").
 As most of the acquired businesses are not fully integrated into the Group, the Group has not, in the view of the management, been exposed to notable integration or similar risks in relation to its past acquisitions.
-However, in some cases, where deemed strategically viable, the acquired businesses are subsequently merged into the Group's existing organisation and there can be no assurance that the Group will be successful in any such integration efforts.
+However, in some cases, where deemed strategically viable, the acquired businesses are subsequently merged into the Group's existing organization and there can be no assurance that the Group will be successful in any such integration efforts.

 Any level of integration takes time, requires management attention and entails costs.
-Integration may prove unsuccessful due to various reasons, including difficulties in integrating employees from different business cultures, failure to retain management and other personnel, maintain customer relationships, and conform the operating models of the former entrepreneur-led businesses to the Group's operating model, as well as difficulties in integrating and harmonising control procedures and other technologies within the Group.
+Integration may prove unsuccessful due to various reasons, including difficulties in integrating employees from different business cultures, failure to retain management and other personnel, maintain customer relationships, and conform the operating models of the former entrepreneur-led businesses to the Group's operating model, as well as difficulties in integrating and harmonizing control procedures and other technologies within the Group.
 If the Group is not able to successfully integrate the acquired business operations, its ability to grow and operate efficiently may weaken, which may, in turn, adversely affect its business, financial position and results of operations.